TushaarGVS/togepi/ServerREADME.txt

 And the a handfull of useful stuff is:
 * squeue: allows you to see the processes that are running and for how long they have been running (so you can see if it is all fine with your process)
 * scancel: will allow to kill your process
-* scontrol show list: you will be able to see the specifications of the available units.
+* scontrol show nodes: you will be able to see the specifications of the available units.

 2. Conda and packages